aanis/aanis.github.io/_posts/2020-01-01-ai-writeup.md

 Deploying a neural network is an arduous process.
 One of the most important stages in developing a neural net is to first normalize the data.
-In this guide, I will explain **why is normalization important,and finally how to normalize your data.**
+In this guide, I will explain **why is normalization important, and finally how to normalize your data.**

 *****